eric-downes/abc-erc20/README.md

 # ABC1 ERC20 Token

+## Context

+This ERC20 is part of a larger ABC token ecosystem.
+For regulatory reasons we need to audit the ERC20 first and ASAP.
+We are using openzeppelin's v2.3.0 release because that is what the specification we have received from the Thai SEC-approved portal (Longroot) uses.

+## Description

 This repo contains information related to deploying the ERC20 currency token.
 We use [truffle](https://www.trufflesuite.com/) to manage all ethereum related interactions.
 Truffle also supports deploying contracts to mainnet.
 For more detail [see this](https://www.trufflesuite.com/tutorials/deploying-to-the-live-network)